Should you use a home equity loan for debt consolidation?

 Your home is collateral

-Why this matters: A secured loan like a home equity loan means that if you fall behind on your payments, you may end up losing your home.
+Why this matters: A home equity loan is secured by your home, so if you fall behind on the payments for it, you may lose your home.

 Increased debt load